yusuke-dna/protocol-designer-to-py/doc/README.md

 The protocol of liquid handling is stored in JSON file in two different ways.
 Simpler one is in `commands` object.
 Command mode traces and literally translates commands to Python API step by step.
 Serial number is marked every 10 commands for readability.

 ## Debug mode (mutually exclusive with Command mode)
-This mode increase the comments in the generated Python script.
+This mode increases the comments in the generated Python script.
 It is useful for debugging and understanding the protocol.

 ## CSV file
 CSV file is an intermediate file format to describe the protocol.
 It is generated from JSON file and can be used as an input for pdjson2py.
 The CSV file is designed to be human-readable and editable.
 The CSV file is also useful for debugging and understanding the protocol.